linkedin/css-blocks/README.md

 on an external selector are not detected or resolved.
 As a result, it is allowed to use `!important` on declarations targeting an external selector.

-Warning: If external selectors and css block objects both target the same HTML element in their key selectors you will get unpredictable results.
+Warning: If external selectors and CSS block objects both target the same HTML element in their key selectors you will get unpredictable results.
 It's best to avoid this.